delanohendrix/FAQ-Accordion-Card/README.md

 ### Useful resources

-- [Example resource 1](https://www.itzami.com/blog/how-to-build-an-accordion-with-javascript) - This blog post was crucial to my learning of how to implement the functionality of the accordion component in javascript.
+- [How to build an accordion with JavaScript](https://www.itzami.com/blog/how-to-build-an-accordion-with-javascript) - This blog post was crucial to my learning of how to implement the functionality of the accordion component in javascript.
 - [CSS Reference](https://cssreference.io/) - This site helped me by refreshing me on the usage of various css attributes and properties.

 ## Author